EcoFireGit/hugo-product-launch-att0/content/_index.md

 # Mission

-We exist to empower founders to take charge of their business and their lives, by directing their most valuable resources: time & money, towards what matters most to them.
+We exist to empower female founders to seamlessly orchestrate their time across all business endeavors, boosting their productivity.

 ---